sangingeum/mcp-terminal/README.md

 ### File Operations

 #### `create_file(file_path: str, content: str) -> command_result`
-Creates a new file with specified content.
+Creates a new file with specified content using UTF-8 encoding.
 Automatically creates parent directories if needed.

 **Parameters:**
 - `file_path`: Path to the file to create (relative to current directory)